Palmqvist91/jira-cli-assistant/README-npm.md

 To run Jira CLI Assistant, you need to configure the following environment variables using the `jira config` command.

 The required inputs is:
-Enter your JIRA URL (e.g., https://yourcompany.atlassian.net):"
+Enter your JIRA URL (e.g., https://yourcompany.atlassian.net)
-Enter your JIRA email:
+Enter your JIRA email
-Enter your JIRA API token:
+Enter your JIRA API token

 ### Getting a JIRA API Token